Lenny Curry: Mayor of Jacksonville

-COVID-19 Pandemic
+COVID-19 pandemic

 Jacksonville/Duval County detected its first case of Covid-19 on March 12, 2020.
 On June 22, Curry stated that he would not implement a mask mandate in the city of Jacksonville, however, one week later on June 29, 2020 he did implement a mandate.
 The city's mask mandate was in place for nearly a year until it was lifted by Curry on March 26, 2021.
 Curry also implemented a work from home order on March 23, 2020.
 The work from home order was lifted only a few months later on May 12, 2020.
 In a poll conducted in 2020, Curry was given a 70% approval rating by Florida voters for his handling of the pandemic response.
 In 2021, again amid rising case numbers, Curry refused to implement a mask mandate and instead encouraged residents to get the new Covid-19 vaccine to control the spread.
 Curry himself tested positive for Covid-19 on January 4, 2022, despite being vaccinated.

-Public Safety
+Public safety

-Part of Curry's campaign platform includes improving the state of public safety in Jacksonville.
+Part of Curry's campaign platform included improving the state of public safety in Jacksonville.
 Because Duval County and Jacksonville are an integrated city-county government, police duties are carried out by the Jacksonville Sheriff's Office.
-This has limited Curry's ability to influence policy as the sheriff is directly elected rather than appointed by the mayor.
-Curry has claimed to have worked closely with Sheriff Mike Williams throughout his tenure.
+This limited Curry's ability to influence policy as the sheriff is directly elected rather than appointed by the mayor.
+Curry claimed to work closely with Sheriff Mike Williams throughout his tenure.
 In 2021 controversy arose about the residency status of Williams and Curry refused to comment on the matter.
 After Williams decided to retire in the face of the controversy, Curry and his wife endorsed two different candidates for sheriff during the 2022 election cycle.
 In 2018, three years into Curry's first term, violent crimes were still on the rise in Jacksonville.
 In 2019, responding to the rising crime rates, Curry implemented a new bystander intervention program called Cure Violence.
 The program was also supported by one of Curry's opponents in the mayoral election primary that year, though they had concerns over how it would be funded.
-In 2020, Curry's budget proposal to the city council suggested adding $6.1 million to the Jacksonville Sheriff's Office budget, which was met with backlash from activists in the community.
+In 2020, Curry's budget proposal to the city council suggested adding $6.1 million to the JSO budget, which was met with backlash from activists in the community.
 In 2022, Curry was criticized for rising homicide rates in the city despite blaming his predecessor for such high rates during his 2015 campaign.